funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 ## authenticationCompleted

+<strong>DEPRECATED</strong>

+Please use `window.funwallet.sdk.login` promise instead.

 This will fire when the leader instance has been authenticated by a user.
-Once (and not until) this event has been received, you can go ahead and inject follower instances to show the UI to the authenticated user.
+It is a much better flow in your dApp to use the `login` async method now so we do not recommend using this approach.

 :::: tabs :options="{ useUrlFragment: false }"